 The Next Door was the first home for homeless women in Kalamazoo.
 At the Open Door and Next Door, now many years later, we continue to develop relationships with our guests, work with them on their employment and personal issues, and encourage them to stay with us long enough to gain stability.
 On average, two-thirds of our guests are able to find employment, save for future housing, and maintain their sobriety.

-For over 40 years, Open Doors has been effectively and efficiently providing affordable homes and support to create long-term solutions to the housing crisis faced by working families and individuals in our community.
+For over 40 years, Open Doors has been effectively and efficiently providing affordable homes and support to create long-term solutions to the housing crisis in our community.